 Even without the urgency of natural disasters, it is prudent for all practitioners to take some basic steps to protect the interests of your clients, as well as your livelihoods, in the event of disaster.

 The Law Society of Alberta offers the following advice and resources to assist lawyers in dealing with disaster recovery efforts.
 As always, please feel free to contact the Practice Advisors if you have any further questions.
-Practice Review legal counsel are also available for practice management and operational issues.
-They can be reached at 587.393.2167.
+Practice Management counsel are also available for practice and operational issues.